Deducteam/lambdapi/doc/commands.rst

-Informs Lambdapi to import in the current environment the (non private) symbols, rules and builtins declared or defined in some other module.
+Informs Lambdapi to import in the current environment the (non private) symbols, rules and builtins declared or defined in some other modules.
 These symbols can be used by prefixing them with their module
 path: if a module ``Stdlib.Bool`` declares a symbol ``true`` then, after ``require Stdlib.Bool``, one can use ``true`` by writing ``Stdlib.Bool.true``.
 It is possible to get rid of the prefix by using